Biriyani (film)

-Biriyani is a 2013 Indian Tamil-language black comedy action thriller film written and directed by Venkat Prabhu.
-Produced by Studio Green, it stars Karthi and Hansika Motwani alongside an ensemble cast including Premji, Nassar, Ramki, Sampath Raj, Madhumitha, Jayaprakash, Prem, and Mandy Takhar.
+Biriyani is a 2013 Indian Tamil-language black comedy action thriller film directed and written by Venkat Prabhu and produced by Studio Green.
+It stars Karthi and Hansika Motwani alongside an ensemble cast including Premji, Nassar, Ramki, Sampath Raj, Madhumitha, Jayaprakash, Prem, and Mandy Takhar (in her Tamil debut).
 Yuvan Shankar Raja composed the score and soundtrack of Biriyani, which marks his 100th film, while Sakthi Saravanan and Praveen-Srikanth handled cinematography and editing, respectively.

 Filming started in November 2012, lasted for over nine months and took place primarily at Chennai, Hyderabad and Ambur.

-The film was released on 20 December 2013.
-The fim received mixed to positive reviews.
+Biriyani was released on 20 December 2013 to mixed-to-positive reviews from critics.
 The film was reported to be inspired by the 2004 American film Harold & Kumar Go To White Castle, though Prabhu was lauded for making creative changes to the story.
-The film did a decent run and recovered its budget at the box-office.
+The film became a commercial success and recovered its budget at the box-office.

 Plot

-The movie starts with Sugan (Karthi) and his friend Parasuram (Premji) being chased by cops.
-The flashback shows Sugan as a womanizer who has a weakness for Biryani, and Parasuram, who is his childhood friend.
-Sugan's womaniser attitude always gets him into a fight with his girlfriend Priyanka (Hansika Motwani).
-Sugan and Parasuram attend a function for a branch opening of one of their offices, where they meet Varadharajan (Nassar), who is the chief guest for the ceremony.
-In the meantime, it is shown that a CBI officer named Riyaz Ahmed (Sampath Raj) has been deputed to track Vardharajan's illegal activities.
-Varadharajan gets impressed with Sugan and later decides to make him his son-in-law, and this decision gets him into an argument with his elder son-in-law Vijaykrishna (Ramki).
+The movie starts with Sugan and his friend Parasuram being chased by cops.
+The flashback shows Sugan as a womanizer who has a weakness for biryani.
+Parasuram is his childhood friend.
+Sugan's womanizing always gets him into fights with his girlfriend Priyanka.
+Sugan and Parasuram attend a function for a branch opening of one of their offices, where they meet Varadharajan, who is the chief guest for the ceremony.
+In the meantime, it is shown that CBI officer Riyaz Ahmed has been deputed to track Varadharajan's illegal activities.
+Varadharajan gets impressed with Sugan and later decides to make him his son-in-law; this decision gets him into an argument with his elder son-in-law Vijaykrishna.

 Varadharajan later hosts a cocktail party and also invites Sugan and Parasuram, where they get drunk.
-Sugan, who craves biriyani after getting drunk, searches for a biriyani shop.
-There, they both come across Maya (Mandy Takhar), a prostitute.
+After getting drunk, Sugan, who craves biryani, searches for a biryani shop.
+There, they both come across Maya, a prostitute.
 The very next day, they find police cars searching for Varadharajan, who is missing.
 Meanwhile, Sugan and Parasuram find Varadharajan's corpse in their car trunk.
 They are blamed for Varadharajan's death and are chased by police, which is the starting scene of the movie.